2025–26 Fairleigh Dickinson Knights men's basketball team

-The 2025–26 Fairleigh Dickinson Knights men's basketball team represents Fairleigh Dickinson University during the 2025–26 NCAA Division I men's basketball season.
-The Knights, led by third-year head coach Jack Castleberry, play their home games at the Bogota Savings Bank Center in Hackensack, New Jersey, as members of the Northeast Conference.
+The 2025–26 Fairleigh Dickinson Knights men's basketball team represented Fairleigh Dickinson University during the 2025–26 NCAA Division I men's basketball season.
+The Knights, led by third-year head coach Jack Castleberry, played their home games at the Bogota Savings Bank Center in Hackensack, New Jersey, as members of the Northeast Conference.

 Previous season

 The Knights finished the 2024–25 season 13–20, 8–8 in NEC play, to finish in a tie for fourth place.
 They defeated Stonehill, before falling to top-seeded Central Connecticut in the semifinals of the NEC tournament.

 Preseason

 On October 27, 2025, the NEC released their preseason coaches poll.
 Fairleigh Dickinson was picked to finish fifth in the conference.